asantaga/wiserHomeAssistantPlatform/README.md

 ## Change log

 - v3.4.20
+  - Fix OpenTherm parameter writes on generation-2 hubs by selecting the firmware-appropriate endpoint.
+Preserve numeric and boolean parameter types, refresh the selected hub, and surface API failures as action errors.
   - Adopt Home Assistant's modern entity naming so device and room prefixes are supplied contextually by Home Assistant.
   - Use concise HeatHub device names, adding a physical MAC suffix only when multiple hubs are loaded, and include that suffix in IDs suggested for new hub entities without duplicating Home Assistant's device prefix.
   - Represent Wiser rooms as `Wiser Heating` devices in their matching Home Assistant areas, using stable room-ID identifiers and entity-only measurement names.
 New physical devices also suggest their matching Wiser room as the Home Assistant area without overriding later user choices.